 This Oakley art studio offers a range of classes for artists, adults and children of all skill levels, using glass as the main medium.
 Check out Brazee’s toddler-friendly story times, which are geared especially for kids 3-6.

 Go around and around on this unique Cincinnati attraction by Smale Riverfront Park.
 Glass doors allow for easy access into the carousel building, making this indoor carousel accessible year-round.
 (While you’re downtown, splurge on a spin on the SkyStar, which is only in Cincinnati until June!)

 Go retro on the next rainy day by lacing up your roller skates for a family skate date!
 Castle Skateland boasts the largest skate floor in the Tri-State, and provides a bright, clean, safe and friendly atmosphere for the family.

 Joseph-Beth is known for its story times – and working parents can celebrate that both Cincinnati and Crestview Hills now offer Saturday story times!
-The newly revamped Kids’ Area at Crestview Hills is definitely worth a trip.
+The Kids’ Area at Crestview Hills is a CP favorite and definitely worth a trip.

 It’s no secret we love IKEA – and this Swedish superstore is absolutely a fun place to browse on a rainy day!
 The Kids’ Department features activity tables, cars and trucks, play tunnels and play mats, making it basically the coolest playroom ever.
 (Be sure to go on a Tuesday for story time and IKEA’s Kids Eat Free promo!)